Bihar Museum - Mega Event - <!-- -->Bihar Museum Biennale 2025

 The Biennale will feature a diverse range of exhibitions from participating countries, including

-Paintings, sculptures, pottery, photographs and installations
+Paintings, sculptures, pottery, photographs, and installations

 Curated exhibitions from each participating country